project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/provisioning_servers.md

     export DEPLOYMENT_JSON_PATH=/Users/shashankt/code2/sunbird/mysb-devops/production/azure/app
     export DEPLOYMENT_JSON_PATH=/Users/shashankt/code2/sunbird/mysb-devops/production/azure/db

+#### Wait
-10. Login to Azure when CLI instructs
+1. Login to Azure when CLI instructs
-11. Wait for deployment to complete
+1. Wait for deployment to complete

+#### Verify
-12. Check on Azure portal: Resource Group -> Deployments -> Click on deployment to see deployment details
+1. Check on Azure portal: Resource Group -> Deployments -> Click on deployment to see deployment details
-13. Try to SSH.
+1. Try to SSH.
 If your `masterFQDN` from deployment details was `production-1a.centralindia.cloudapp.azure.com` you can ssh using `ssh -A ops@production-1a.centralindia.cloudapp.azure.com`
-14. If you could SSH, you have successfully created the server platform.
+1. If you could SSH, you have successfully created the server platform.